Skip to content

 Chinmina Bridge accepts HTTP connections from Buildkite agents.
 The request includes a Buildkite OIDC token that is used to authorize requests.

-Three endpoints are exposed:
+Five endpoints are exposed:

 • /git-credentials, which returns the token and repository metadata in the Git Credentials format.